spencer1248/BEWDiful_Students/install_instructions.md

   * Select "Linux" as the type
   * Select either "Ubuntu" or "Ubuntu (64 bit)" as the version depending on which you downloaded.
-  * Memory size is the amoung of your RAM that will be used to run Linux.
+  * Memory size is the amount of your RAM that will be used to run Linux.
 1024MB should be more than enough, but if you have a lot of RAM you can boost this number.
 If your machine only has 1GB of RAM then 512MB will have to do.
 If you're not sure, don't worry because